Sayak-11/SudukuSolver/README.md

 # SudukuSolver
-Suduku solver made with Cpp
+Suduku solver made with HTML and JS